 Ancient medicines you’d be better off without

 Our ancestors didn’t really understand medicine very well, probably because they had no idea what germs were.
-This lack of understanding has led to a number of strange and just plain disgusting treatments to be invented over the years, most of which would do much more harm than good.
-In the event you ever find yourself magically taken back in time a few hundred years and become injured, make sure you stay away from anyone calling themself a “healer” in case they give you any of the treatments below.
+This lack of understanding has led to a number of strange and just plain disgusting treatments being invented over the years, most of which would do much more harm than good.
+In the event you ever find yourself magically taken back in time a few hundred years and become injured, make sure you stay away from anyone calling themself a “healer” in case they give you any of these ancient medicines you’d be better of without.

 Ancient Egyptian treatment for open wounds

-Even though people didn’t understand bacteria in Ancient Egypt they did know that leaving an open wound would cause it to fester and become infected, so the answer to this was to combine human milk with rams hair, mix it together and push it into the wound.
-Any bandaging effect the wool would have provided would be quickly spoiled by the human milk that would have been sitting in a jug in desert sun all day, so next time you have a cut don’t rub people cheese and sheep hair into it because i promise you, it won’t help.
+Even though people didn’t understand bacteria in Ancient Egypt they did know that leaving an open wound would cause it to fester and become infected, so the answer to this was to combine human milk with ram hair, mix it together, and push it into the wound.
+Any bandaging effect the wool would have provided would be quickly spoiled by the human milk that would have been sitting in a jug in the desert sun all day, so next time you have a cut don’t rub people cheese and sheep hair into it because I promise you, it won’t help.

 Stone Age cure for headaches – Trepanation